Town Library

 Considering college?
 Build a world first.

 College is not only a place you apply to.
-It is a kind of environment you learn to navigate.
-Spwashi helps you practice that navigation through quests, characters, systems, and portfolio artifacts.
+It is an environment you learn to navigate.
+This route helps you practice that navigation through quests, characters, systems, and portfolio artifacts.

 • 1 NoticeExplore the library, garden, and guide cards.
 Output: curiosity map.